10-01-2019, 04:41 PM

 "Pinky seems like a very intelligent girl."
 Reena said.

 "She is.
-We have put her in this really good international school.
+We have put her in this really good international college.
 Amar wanted it.
 In fact...that is another reason our finances are tight.
-The school is quite pricey."
+The college is quite pricey."

 "I can imagine."